Ontario Place: 2021 plan

+Rebuilding Ontario Place Act

+Auditor General's Report

+In December 2024, the Auditor General of Ontario's annual report included analysis of the redevelopment of Ontario Place and described the selection process as "not fair, transparent or accountable."
+It found that the Ford government had frequently broken its own selection rules even though those rules were less stringent than normal provincial procurement standards since it allowed the government to select bids that failed to meet the specified criteria.
+The AG's report further criticized the process for lacking transparency around assessment criteria which discouraged participant investment in the process while officials from the premier's office, ministerial offices, and Infrastructure Ontario communicated with and advised on favoured bidders.
+The report also found that the public cost had gone up by $1.8 billion since the start of the process in 2019 to $2.2 billion.

+The park is profiled in Ali Weinstein's 2024 documentary film Your Tomorrow.

 Venues and facilities

 The park is open daily without admission accessible by the west entrance and the Trillium Park entrance.
 Several venues operate with separate ticketing.
 The eastern entrance is used exclusively for the Budweiser Stage.

 Budweiser Stage

 Budweiser Stage is a 15,000-person capacity outdoor concert venue.
 The stage and the inner seating area is covered by a permanent roof.
 The Stage operates a summer season of popular music concerts.
 It was formerly known as the Molson Amphitheatre.

 Cinesphere

 Cinesphere is a 600-person capacity IMAX and IMAX3D theatre.
 Opened at the same time as the theme park, it screens a selection of IMAX films on weekends.
 It also has been used by the Toronto International Film Festival.
 It is an "IMAX with laser" and 70mm film theatre.
 The theatre is housed in a "triodetic-domed" spherical structure, similar to a geodesic dome.

 Echo Beach

 Developed in collaboration with concert promoter Live Nation, Echo Beach is a 5000-person general-admission outdoor concert venue designed to help re-create the popular ambience of the original Ontario Place Forum, minus the revolving stage but introducing a real sandy beach section with views of the Toronto nighttime skyline.
 Some of the first performers Echo Beach in 2011 included Sloan, Robyn and Platinum Blonde.
 The Toronto Life magazine wrote, "The new Echo Beach is a reason to love Toronto because music sounds better under the stars".
 For 2012, based on strong reviews and rising attendance, Live Nation increased substantially the number of concerts scheduled for Echo Beach, including Our Lady Peace, Sam Roberts, and Counting Crows.
+In May 2017, Live Nation signed a sponsorship deal with the Royal Bank of Canada, resulting in the venue being renamed RBC Echo Beach.